Prem Singh (social worker)

 Prem Singh (born c.
-1952) is an Indian social worker known for his contributions to the welfare and rehabilitation of leprosy-affected persons.
-He was awarded the Padma Shri, India's fourth-highest civilian award, in 2022 for his work in the field of social service.
+1952) is an Indian social worker.
+He was awarded the Padma Shri, India's fourth-highest civilian award, in 2022 in the field of social service for his contributions to the welfare and rehabilitation of leprosy-affected persons.

 Early life and career

-Born in Behrampur Zimidari village in Ropar district, Punjab, Singh is a retired audit officer for Indian Audit and Accounts Department.
+Singh was born in Behrampur Zimidari village in Ropar district, Punjab, He is a retired audit officer for Indian Audit and Accounts Department.

 Singh has spent decades to the community-based rehabilitation of leprosy-affected individuals and advocating for their human rights.
-He has actively worked towards eliminating the social stigma associated with leprosy and facilitating the integration of affected persons into society.
+He has advocated for eliminating the social stigma associated with leprosy and facilitating the integration of affected persons into society.
 His efforts have included establishing shelters and providing support using personal funds, reportedly including his gratuity provident fund and the sale of his house and his wife's ornaments.

+Awards

-In recognition of his social work, he was awarded the Vayoshrestha Samman national award in the 'Courage and Bravery' category by the Ministry of Social Justice and Empowerment in 2019.
-He received the Padma Shri in 2022.
+Singh got recognition for his social work, and was awarded the Vayoshrestha Samman National Award in the 'Courage and Bravery' category by the Ministry of Social Justice and Empowerment in 2019.
+He also received the Padma Shri in 2022.